TheSolutionDeskAndCompany/agent-brain-bootstrap/README.md

 Accessible, voice‑driven developer assistant for Windows with iPhone/iPad or Android tablet over RDP.
 Built accessibility‑first for blind users using NVDA, Narrator, or TalkBack.

-This repo wires up Goose (orchestration) + Ollama (local models) + AssemblyAI (STT) into a hands‑free workflow with Auto VAD, wake word, and audible beeps.
-Output is console‑only so your screen reader speaks it.
+This repo wires up Goose (orchestration) + Ollama (local models) + AssemblyAI (STT) into a hands-free workflow with Auto VAD, wake word, and audible beeps.
+Output is console-only so your screen reader speaks it.

 ## Getting Started